 - Lead or non-toxic shot no larger than No. 4.

 - Longbows, recurve bows and compound bows of any draw weight (no minimum).

 - Crossbows of any draw weight (no minimum) with a working safety device.

 - Non-barbed broadheads with a minimum cutting diameter of 7/8-inch, whether expandable or non-expandable.

-It is illegal to hunt turkeys over bait – an area where feed, grains or other substances capable of luring wild turkeys have been placed.
+- Hunt over bait.
 An area is considered baited until 30 days after the bait has been removed.
-An area where grain, feed or other substances exists as the result of a bona fide agricultural practice or manipulation of a crop (food plot) for wildlife management purposes is legal for turkey hunting.
+However, a person may hunt wild turkeys on an area where grain, feed or other substance exists as the result of a bona fide agricultural practice or manipulating a crop for a wildlife management purpose.

 - Use a dog during the spring season.

 - Hunt from a boat, or from any type of vehicle unless prescribed by regulation (see “Hunting Method Exemptions” in the “General Information” section of this guide).